KyouyamaKazusa0805/Sudoku/README.md

 ### Special project: `Sudoku.Drawing.Ocr`

 This project uses some APIs and source code from repo [EmguCV](https://github.com/emgucv/emgucv).
 Therefore, the project uses a standalone open-source license.
-For more information please visit the file `LICENSE` in that project in source code.
+For more information please visit the file `LICENSE-OCR` in that project in source code.

 ### Repository folder `docs`